asen/smg/docs/admin/index.md

 files) and then process each of the files yielded from the glob as regular config files (these can have more $includes too)

+- **$search-max-levels**: _10_ - how many levels )of dotted tokens) to support in autocomplete.
+Lower to 2-3 or less if you run a cluster with hundreds of thousands of objects.

 <a name="index-tree-levels">

 - **$index-tree-levels**: _1_ - How many levels of indexes to